reapzor/FiloFirmata/README.md

     System.out.println(message.getMinorVersion());
 }

-// Somewhere in your application you decide to tell the Firmata library that it should rout the firmware messages to your new listener.
+// Somewhere in your application you decide to tell the Firmata library that it should route the firmware messages to your new listener.
 //   Listeners can be added or removed while the library is started or stopped. firmata.addMessageListener(firmwareListener);